Mr-McCurdy/curriculum/subjects/mathematics/AP-statistics/content/confidence-intervals.md

 ### Confidence Interval for a Population Mean

-Mathematically, a confidence interval for a population mean \( \mu \) is expressed as:
+Mathematically, a confidence interval for a population mean $\mu$ is expressed as:

 $$
 \bar{x} \pm z^* \left( \frac{\sigma}{\sqrt{n}} \right)